 A great advantage of palettes is that when you record a cue using the palette, the cue contains a reference to the palette, rather than the parameter values that the palette contains.
 If, later, you change the palette then all cues that have been recorded using the palette are also changed.
 This is especially useful if, for example, the position of a piece of set on stage is moved, and moving lights have been programmed to light it.
 The palette can be updated once to accommodate the change, rather than in every cue.
 For more information, see Palettes.

 Palettes allow intensity, position, colour and beam parameters to be recorded as easily accessible ‘building blocks’ to be used when programming.
 Palettes are stored in classified directories.
-For general information on working with directories.
+For information on directories see Directory Windows

 When you use a palette to assign parameter values in the Programmer, and then record the contents of the Programmer as a scene or cue, the Hog 4 OS records a reference to the palette rather than numerical values for the parameters.
 During playback, the console refers to the parameter values stored within the palette when outputting cue data to the stage.
 Because of this referencing, when you modify a palette's content, the cues and scenes that were programmed using it will, in effect, be automatically updated with the new values.
 The palette is said to be ‘referenced’ in the cue.
 This is a very powerful feature that allows you to make global changes to the show very simply and quickly, rather than having to re-program every cue individually.